 Michael T. Kitson

 Mr. Kitson represents public entities and private clients, with an emphasis on defending school districts, counties, and cities.
 Mr. Kitson has extensive litigation experience in employment law, civil rights, personal injury, wrongful death, class actions, and sexual abuse.
 Mr. Kitson routinely practices in both state and federal courts.
-In addition, Mr. Kitson provides general counsel school districts and other public entities on subjects ranging from employment law and labor law issues civil rights and general policy issues.
-He also regularly conducts presentations and trainings regarding a variety of subjects in these areas.
+In addition, Mr. Kitson provides general counsel and regularly conducts training on employment and labor law issues, civil rights compliance, and public policy matters.

 Mr. Kitson initially joined the firm as a summer associate during the first year the firm was founded.
 During law school Mr. Kitson served as an extern for Washington Supreme Court Justice Debra Stephens.

 Mr. Kitson has been selected as a “Rising Star” by Washington Super Lawyers in 2014 and 2016-2019.

 - Gonzaga University School of Law, Juris Doctorate, magna cum laude, 2009

 - Associate Editor of the Gonzaga Law Review